mcaceresb/stata-gtools/docs/usage/givregress.md

 Remarks
 -------

-`gregress` estimates a linear IV model via 2SLS, optionally weighted, by group, with cluster SE, and/or with multi-way high-dimensional fixed effects.
+`givregress` estimates a linear IV model via 2SLS, optionally weighted, by group, with cluster SE, and/or with multi-way high-dimensional fixed effects.
 The results are by default saved into a mata object (default `GtoolsIV`).
 Run `mata GtoolsIV.desc()` for details; the following data